Clone repository

 🐳 Container Development

-# Build the container image manually (optional)
+# Build development container

-podman build -t pcileechfwgenerator:latest .
+podman build -t pcileech-dev .

-# Run development shell in container
+# Run with development mounts

 podman run -it --privileged \